-- Make sure Compare Categories is selected and for the Segment, choose Healthy: Seasonal Change (and make sure other segments are not selected).
+- Make sure Compare Segments is selected and for the Segment, choose Healthy (and make sure other segments are not selected).

 - For the date range, choose 2013 in the right field > Group by month.

-Note that Google-Provided Traffic declines throughout the year (GA data is not yet fully created for this demo site).
-But rankings stay the same.
+Note that Google-Provided Traffic declines throughout the year, but ranking has been consistent.
 The number of queries the site appears for actually goes up, but overall, impressions have gone down.
 The interest in healthy topics peaks at the first of the year, and then we lose interest.

 Pinpointing a rankings decline:

-You can spend hours trying to isolate rankings declines from other issues (seasonality, technical problems…) and can use rankings reports from a static list of keywords (that may be skewed due to personalization issues.
+You could spend hours trying to isolate rankings declines from other issues (seasonality, technical problems, …) and could use rankings reports from a static list of keywords (that may be skewed due to personalization issues).
 Keylime Toolbox provides ranking change data at a glance.
-In the report below, you can see that branded queries haven’t lost ranking, but unbranded queries have.
+In the report below, you can see that branded queries haven’t lost ranking, but nonbranded queries have.